ENGINYRING/pdns-bind-setup/README.md

 [![ENGINYRING](https://cdn.enginyring.com/img/logo_dark.png)](https://www.enginyring.com)

+# WORK IN PROGRESS!
+DO NOT USE IN PRODUCTION

 # PowerDNS Master / BIND Slave Setup Script v1.2.1
 A robust, production-grade Bash script for configuring PowerDNS master servers and BIND slave servers with automatic zone synchronization.
 This script implements a comprehensive DNS infrastructure with secure zone transfers, monitoring, and backup capabilities.